hagege/child_themes/circles-wp/readme.txt

 == Copyright ==

-Circles WordPress Theme, (C) 2024 haurand.com
-Circles is distributed under the terms of the GNU GPL.
+Circles WP WordPress Theme, (C) 2024 haurand.com Circles WP is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by